jtimlin/hp-quiz-game/README.md

 ## Communication

 The website features a user-friendly interface to help visitors easily access Harry Potter Quiz.
+The user has an easy accesible button to start the quiz or see highscores.

 ## Current User Goals